Elixel

 As a tech company, naturally we love tech.
 In fact, we can’t get enough of it.
 But it’s not just us.
 We all use tech every day and most of the time, we need it and usually can’t live without it.
 But once in a while, after our ridiculous demands and impossible expectations, our longsuffering tech decides it’s had enough.

 Whether that’s a renegade app not doing something in the nanosecond it’s supposed to, or an AV presentation fail making us look like fools in front of hundreds of people, tech has its own way of getting its own back.
-Looking back over recent years, there’s been some quite spectacular tech fails that have hit the headlines for all the wrong reasons.
 So here, in no particular order, are 5 of the biggest.

 Microsoft’s AI chatbot goes horribly wrong